CodeSandwich/Mocktopus/crates_io_readme.md

-Mocking framework for Rust.
-See documentation for more information.
+Mocking framework for Rust (currently only nightly).
+See documentation for more.

 ```
 #[mockable]
 mod hello_world {
     pub fn world() -> &'static str {
         "world"
     }